Alibaba discloses powerful partners, reveals slowing growth

 In an updated prospectus for what could be the largest tech IPO in history, Alibaba said the partnership includes founder Jack Ma, Executive Vice Chairman Joseph Tsai and Chief Executive Officer Jonathan Lu.
 The group has the exclusive right to nominate a majority of Alibaba’s nine-member board, effectively ensuring control of the company rests in the hands of insiders.

-Among four independent directors asked to join a post-IPO board were former Hong Kong Chief Executive Tung Chee Hwa, Yahoo Inc founder Jerry Yang, and J. Michael Evans, former vice chairman of Goldman Sachs Group Inc.
+Among four independent directors asked to join a post-IPO board were former Hong Kong Chief Executive Tung Chee Hwa, Yahoo Inc YHOO.O founder Jerry Yang, and J. Michael Evans, former vice chairman of Goldman Sachs Group Inc GS.N.

 Tung’s inclusion may open doors for Alibaba, though his tenure was marked by controversy.
-He is the father-in-law of corporate finance chief Michael Yao.
+He is uncle to the wife of corporate finance chief Michael Yao.

 “His family relationship is a negative from a Western governance point of view, but probably a positive from an Asian” perspective, said Boston University School of Management professor James Post.
 “The board will be the place where ‘East meets West’ governance happens at Alibaba in the years to come.”

-The company’s five executive board directors are Ma, Tsai, Lu, Chief Operating Officer Daniel Zhang, and Masayoshi Son, founder of SoftBank Corp, Alibaba’s biggest shareholder with a 34.3 percent stake.
+The company’s five executive board directors are Ma, Tsai, Lu, Chief Operating Officer Daniel Zhang, and Masayoshi Son, founder of SoftBank Corp 9984.T, Alibaba’s biggest shareholder with a 34.3 percent stake.

 Alibaba reported its net income in the quarter ended March climbed 32 percent to 5.543 billion yuan ($892.7 million).
 Revenue was up 38 percent to 12.031 billion yuan, compared to a 62 percent increase in the previous quarter.